 Some employers prefer lots of detail in a résumé, but they are the exception.
 A single page résumé will give you a higher response rate.

-Hiring managers with 100 or 1000 resumes to look through won’t spend a great deal of time looking at your resume, so first impressions will be made based off a quick glance.
-A resume is supposed to be a display of the highlights – not every single minute detail of your career (that’s what the interview and technical tests are for).
+Hiring managers with 100 or 1000 resumes to look through won’t spend a great deal of time looking at your resume, so first impressions will be made based on a quick glance.
+A resume is supposed to be a display of the highlights – enough to pique an employer’s interest – not every single minute detail of your career (that’s what the interview and technical tests are for).
 It’s common advice that you should only be spilling on to 2 pages if you have 20+ years of experience.

 Keep the content relevant and only keep the best bits in there.
 If you’re 40 years old and applying for a Software Architect role – you probably shouldn’t have your high school grades on your resume, or the fact that you worked in a cardboard box factory as a teenager – having these things in there will absolutely harm your chances.
 Ensure you use spellcheck and/or grammarly.